Best integration practices

 Maintain your own data store

 Don't add work items into Azure DevOps Services for the sake of having them all in one place.
-Azure DevOps Services is not designed as a data storage service.
-You should maintain your own data store.
+Azure DevOps Services isn't designed as a data storage service.
+Maintain your own data store.

 Batch your changes

-Doing single operations is slow and expensive.
-This is the leading cause for performance issues and rate limiting.
+Doing single operations is slow and expensive, which is the leading cause for performance issues and rate limiting.
 Batch your changes into a single call.
 See our batch documentation and sample code for guidance.

 Limit your revisions

-Many revisions on a single work items creates bloat and causes performance problems.
-We recommend the following:
+Many revisions on a single work item create bloat and cause performance problems.
+We recommend doing the following tasks: